american-english-grammar

 American English: dwelled

-While you’re likely to be understood no matter which way you construct the past tense, it’s necessary to keep this in mind if you really want to sound like a native American or British speaker.
-It’s also important to know if you’re going to be writing in American English for school or work.
+While you’re likely to be understood no matter which way you construct the past tense, it’s necessary to keep this in mind if you really want to sound like a native American English speaker.

 The use of “have” vs. “have got” varies in American and British English.